 He helped discover the universe's accelerating expansion, fundamentally reshaping our understanding of cosmic fate.

-Alex Filippenko is the kind of scientist who makes the cosmos feel immediate.
-A professor at UC Berkeley, his career has been a relentless hunt for the supernovae—exploding stars—that serve as cosmic mile markers.
-His work with both the High-Z Supernova Search Team and the Supernova Cosmology Project provided critical evidence that the universe is not just expanding, but doing so at an ever-increasing rate, driven by a mysterious force dubbed dark energy.
-This discovery, which netted others the 2011 Nobel Prize in Physics, upended decades of cosmological thinking.
-Beyond research, Filippenko is a rock star of science communication, known for his wildly popular introductory astronomy courses and frequent appearances on television documentaries, where his palpable enthusiasm makes the most distant phenomena feel thrillingly close.
+Alex Filippenko provided critical evidence that the universe is expanding at an ever-increasing rate, driven by dark energy.
+A professor at UC Berkeley, his career has been a relentless hunt for supernovae—exploding stars that serve as cosmic mile markers.
+His work with both the High-Z Supernova Search Team and the Supernova Cosmology Project upended decades of cosmological thinking.
+This discovery netted others the 2011 Nobel Prize in Physics.
+Beyond research, Filippenko teaches wildly popular introductory astronomy courses and appears frequently on television documentaries.
+His palpable enthusiasm makes the most distant phenomena feel thrillingly close.

 1946–1964